Beaver barrier: Niles highway department wins national honor for unique contraption

 The department's entry was a “Beaver Pipe Cage” culvert protector.
 It is a "reinforced, detachable barrier that prevents beavers from plugging culverts with debris while allowing for good water flow and easier culvert maintenance by the department," according to a press release from the Cornell Local Roads Program, a program from Cornell University that submits entries for the national competition.

 The winning idea was born from an issue in Niles, Steger said Tuesday.
-A beaver kept plugging up a culvert that town employees would have clear out every couple of weeks.
+A beaver kept plugging up a culvert that town employees would have to clear out every couple of weeks.
 Steger said he came up with the idea, and the department, which includes three full-time employees besides himself, created it.

 Initially, the culvert protector would collapse, so they reinforced it with old galvanized signposts.
 Now that it is reinforced and has been in place, Steger believes the beaver has moved on.